Cairn Energy (LON:CNE) Receives “Buy” Rating from Peel Hunt

-Peel Hunt reissued their buy rating on shares of Cairn Energy (LON:CNE) in a report published on Thursday, ThisIsMoney.Co.Uk reports.
+Peel Hunt reaffirmed their buy rating on shares of Cairn Energy (LON:CNE) in a research note published on Wednesday morning, LSE.Co.UK reports.
+They currently have a GBX 220 ($2.89) price objective on the oil and gas development company’s stock.

-Several other research analysts have also recently weighed in on the company.
-Canaccord Genuity reduced their price target on Cairn Energy from GBX 225 ($2.96) to GBX 210 ($2.76) and set a speculative buy rating for the company in a research report on Tuesday, October 15th.
-Peel Hunt reiterated a buy rating and set a GBX 220 ($2.89) price target on shares of Cairn Energy in a research report on Thursday, October 17th.
-Morgan Stanley upgraded Cairn Energy to an overweight rating and lifted their price target for the company from GBX 194 ($2.55) to GBX 246 ($3.24) in a research report on Wednesday, December 18th.
-HSBC reduced their price target on Cairn Energy from GBX 205 ($2.70) to GBX 195 ($2.57) and set a buy rating for the company in a research report on Friday, November 29th.
-Finally, Royal Bank of Canada reiterated a sector performer rating on shares of Cairn Energy in a research report on Thursday, November 28th.
-Three investment analysts have rated the stock with a hold rating and nine have given a buy rating to the company.
-The stock currently has a consensus rating of Buy and a consensus price target of GBX 221.09 ($2.91).
+CNE has been the topic of several other research reports.
+Canaccord Genuity cut their price objective on Cairn Energy from GBX 225 ($2.96) to GBX 210 ($2.76) and set a speculative buy rating on the stock in a research report on Tuesday, October 15th.
+Berenberg Bank began coverage on Cairn Energy in a research report on Friday, January 10th.
+They set a buy rating and a GBX 190 ($2.50) price target on the stock.
+JPMorgan Chase & Co. dropped their price target on Cairn Energy from GBX 268 ($3.53) to GBX 264 ($3.47) and set an overweight rating on the stock in a research report on Friday, January 10th.
+Royal Bank of Canada reaffirmed a sector performer rating on shares of Cairn Energy in a research report on Thursday, November 28th.
+Finally, Barclays upped their price target on Cairn Energy from GBX 250 ($3.29) to GBX 255 ($3.35) and gave the company an overweight rating in a research report on Thursday, January 9th.
+Three research analysts have rated the stock with a hold rating and nine have issued a buy rating to the stock.
+The company presently has an average rating of Buy and an average price target of GBX 222 ($2.92).

 Cairn Energy PLC operates as an oil and gas exploration, development, and production company.
 The company holds a portfolio of exploration, development, and production assets in the United Kingdom; Norway; and the Atlantic Margin, including Senegal, Mexico, Suriname, Côte d'Ivoire, Mauritania, and the Republic of Ireland.